 There are many exciting events and funded courses happening in-person across Cornwall, and online, that will support you in gaining the knowledge and skills to respond effectively to the climate and ecological crises we're facing.
 Many of those listed below are included in our bi-monthly newsletter.

 Climate Café Listening Circles in Cornwall.
-Multiple dates now available for sign-up in December 2025 and January 2026.
+Multiple dates for sign-up in 2026.
 Find out more Climate Café Listening Circles are simple, hospitable, empathetic spaces where fears and uncertainties about the climate and ecological crisis can be safely expressed.
 They are held across Cornwall.

-Truro & Penwith College Introduction to Retrofitting Domestic Properties for the Homeowner 2hr online course.
-Dates available: 27 January 2026, 10 March 2026.
+Truro & Penwith College Introduction to Retrofitting Domestic Properties for the Homeowner 2hr online course, 13:00-15:00 on 10 March 2026.
 Book your place A 2-hour introduction to retrofitting your home that will look at the fundamentals of making houses more thermally and energy efficient, comfortable and less polluting.
 This course will cover the steps to retrofitting your home and it will explore the funding available for domestic retrofit.

 University of Plymouth fully funded online workshop Net Zero and Climate Change: Getting Started as Individuals and Enterprises, 10:00-13:00 on 11 March 2026.
 Book your place Beginning with an overview of greenhouse gas emissions and their impact, we'll delve into strategies for achieving net-zero carbon emissions, considering sectors like energy, transport, buildings and agriculture, where most emissions come from.
 No prior knowledge is required for this workshop, so whether you are a student, professional, policymaker, or simply someone who wants to find out more about the need to reach net zero carbon emissions, you can register for free.